savannahghi/kenya-emr-releases/README.md

 # KenyaEMR Releases

 This repository contains releases for OpenMRS-based EMR for the Kenya Ministry of Health(MoH), KenyaEMR.
 KenyaEMR is developed and maintained by [Palladium Kenya](https://github.com/orgs/palladiumkenya).
-These releases are similar to those found on the official release page [here](https://github.com/palladiumkenya/kenyahmis-releases/releases).
+These releases are similar to those found on the official release page (check [here](https://github.com/palladiumkenya/kenyahmis-releases/releases) for older releases or [here](https://github.com/palladiumkenya/openmrs-config-kenyaemr/releases) for newer ones).

 The only difference is that the releases found in this repository are repackaged to conform to the directory structure listed below.
 The purpose of this repository is to provide a standard structure to KenyaEMR releases making it easier to create deployment automation scripts.

 ## Archive directory structure